MaQuest/SreYantra_Data/BugZ/TeddyScripts/README.md

 3. To run, type in the command "py learners.py"

+4. If an error comes up that a library is missing, type the command "pip install *libraryname*"

 4. Once a model is finished, all results should be visible in the "Results" Folder